• Oil & Gas,Power Utilities,Pipeline,General

 An Emerging Problem

-Recently, I have witnessed a concerted effort by the oil and gas industry to discuss methane emissions calculations, assess their accuracy, and refine them where necessary.
+Recently, I have witnessed a concerted effort by the oil & gas industry to discuss methane emission calculations, assess their accuracy, and refine them where necessary.
 An emerging consensus among these organizations is to employ satellite data to inform these efforts.
 These companies recognize that satellites offer the broadest coverage of all currently operational platforms.
 Satelytics offers a solution that sets the standard for these efforts.

 Satelytics is a software company that has developed a suite of algorithms to both IDENTIFY and QUANTIFY methane to parts per million (PPM) levels.
 These same algorithms also back-calculate flow and flux rates (typically in kilograms per hour), allowing companies to get ahead of methane emissions before encountering challenges from regulators and third-party interests.

 During my 20+ years in oil & gas, I have yet to meet an industry member who wishes to leave a “scar” on the planet or who wishes to skirt regulations.
 Quite the contrary, these industry participants and global citizens invest time, personnel, and financial resources to evaluate and employ solutions for the reduction of greenhouse gases, including methane.

 Concerning threats are being delivered at industry forums by some of these pseudo-science-based organizations.
 The message of these presentations has been, “We are coming after you!”
 The undertone of recent commentary is a threat akin to, “Join our gang.
 Adopt our hyperbole.
 Resist at your own peril.”